3,800m/17,584ft

 A Nepal visa is simply issued from the Nepalese Embassy in your country.
 Nepal also offers an entry visa for 15 days, 30 days and 90 days at a price of USD 25, USD 40 and USD 100 accordingly.
 Please have two passport size pictures along with you.

 It is mandatory to have your insurance before you visit Nepal.
 For trekking and Alpine Climbing you must have High Altitude Insurance.
-And for Tour and sightseeing you must have travel insurance.

 Transport depends on the place you travel.
 We have our own fleet of transportation like cars, jeep Hiace and Coaster tourist bus for ground transfer.
 Domestic air planes and helicopters are used for air transportation.